arnauddorgans/TabBarController/README.md

 [![Platform](https://img.shields.io/cocoapods/p/TabBarController.svg?style=flat)](https://cocoapods.org/pods/TabBarController)

 How boring is it when you discover on the latest update of your Zeplin’s project that you designer made a TabBar that doesn’t fit in 49px in height?
-Or when you discover that they only made an advanced design of tabBar that can’t be a subclass of UITabBar?
+Or when you discover that they only made an advanced design of TabBar that can’t be a subclass of UITabBar?
 We all know that moment when you have to imagine a custom hierarchy for your app just for a designer… 😜

-TabBarController acts like a UITabBarController that allows you to provide any custom view and to use it as a tabBar and you can even set a custom anchor for your tabBar.
-You want a tabBar?
-Or just a bottom tabBar on tvOS?
-Well… you can easily do all these things with exactly 0 line of code, directly from your story borard (or programmatically, if you’re not a big fan of storyboards 😉)
+TabBarController acts like a UITabBarController that allows you to provide any custom view and to use it as a TabBar.
+You can even set a custom anchor for your TabBar.
+You want a top tabBar?
+Or just a bottom TabBar on tvOS?
+Well… you can easily do all these things with exactly 0 line of code, directly from your storyboard (or programmatically, if you’re not a big fan of storyboards 😉)

 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/001.gif" width="250" height="540"><img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/004.gif" width="520">